tabishine/twitter_clone/README.md

 # Lecture: Building Twitter clone with ReactJS

-This simple react application was created for students of *nFactorial: Web Intro course*.
+This simple react application was created at *nFactorial: Web Intro course*.

 You can find more about this course [here](https://www.nfactorial.school/nfactorial-fullstack).